-Guardianship for Adults with Disabilities in NJ
+Guardianship for Adults with Disabilities In New Jersey & Pennsylvania

-- There are two types of guardianship:
+There are two types of guardianship:

 - Guardianship of the Person: allows the guardian to make decisions regarding everyday activities such as educational needs; appropriate living arrangements, access to medical records and consent to medical treatment.